 Tuition, fees and other charges applicable to the Program are described in the Medical Sciences Catalog.
-Since the offering is partially self-financed, students admitted to the program are not be eligible for tuition exemption, except for University employees, and the children and spouses of permanent University employees, as established by UPR policies, and for United States veterans as established by federal law.
 The expenses related to tuition and fees can be found at following Internet address https://rcm2.rcm.upr.edu/start/ in the webpage at the Medical Sciences Campus.